It's possible to change some n8n defaults using environment variables.

 it in the

-set it via an environment variable.
+set it using an environment variable.

 Execute in same process#

-EXECUTIONS_TIMEOUT is set to
+EXECUTIONS_TIMEOUT default is

 -1.
 For example, if you want to set the timeout to one hour: